ayush4ise/budgeted-attack-defense-game/README.md

 - We also obtain the defender's total losses for the given allocation.
 .
 The results of the simulation are stored in `results/attacker_best_simulation.csv`.

+### Date - 25 June 2025

+- Python library `PyMC` is used to implement Bayesian Linear Regression, which is used to estimate the defender's total losses based on the defender's allocation.
+- The model is implemented in `estimation.ipynb` using the data from `results/attacker_best_simulation.csv`.

 ## To Do

 - Use the results to make an estimator function for the defender's total losses.
 - Defender's total losses (given optimal attacker allocation) are a function of the defender's allocation, attacker's allocation, and the defender's valuation of the targets.
-- Explore both online and offline settings for the defender's total losses estimator.

 ## References